 Xiami expected this model would make everyone happy: copyright holders would get a dividend from every download of their music property and users are motivated to help distribute music and, hopefully, stop seeding other free music sites.

-But it soon became controversial as the one that upload an album doesn’t necessarily be the copyright holder(s).
+But it soon became controversial as users who upload songs don’t need to be copyright holder(s).
 Some independent musicians were enraged, even though the founders’ original intention was to help them.
 In October 2010, Li Zhi, an independent singer, sued Xiami.
-Xiami finally took down all songs by him.
+Xiami finally took down all songs of his.

 Local mid-and-small sized labels who accepted the model, more or less, asked Xiami to pay a basic royalty fee plus extra revenue shares when downloads were beyond agreed amounts.
 As to big international labels, Xiami cannot afford the prices some asked.
 Since it’s unpredictable what to be uploaded, there will always be potential risks of copyright infringements.

-Wang Hao believes that users would like to pay for high-quality experience.
-But, embarrassingly, Xiami’s revenue from downloads in 2010 was only 400 thousand yuan, with merely 0.5 percent of registered users that ever downloaded songs — Wang disclosed the metrics just this once.
+Wang Hao believes that users would like to pay for high quality experience.
+But, embarrassingly, Xiami’s revenue from downloads in 2010 was only 400 thousand yuan, with merely 0.5 percent of registered users that ever downloaded songs.

 Xiami eventually realized it was used it as a music streaming service, which is for free, so much more often than a download supplier.
 It shifted its monetization strategy, turning to display adverts and beginning selling concert tickets.

 QQ Music, Tencent’s digital music service, rolled out premium subscription service, 10 yuan per month for downloading a certain number of songs and other premium services, in 2006.
-For so many years, its a unmentioned revenue source, which is estimated to be very small.
-For full-fledged internet service providers like Tencent, it’s a must service to offer, paying royalties with money earned somewhere else.
+For so many years, Tencent never reported meaningful revenues from QQ Music.
+For internet giants like Tencent, music is a must-have to have users stick with, paying royalties with money earned somewhere else.

 The much-hated Baidu also launched a legitimate music service, Baidu Music, last year for users to stream and download music for free.
 That also implies a huge amount of royalty payments.

-It is expected the eventually the surviving music services will be those with rich dads to cover content costs for them.
+It is expected that eventually the surviving music services will be those with deep-pocketed parents who are able to cover content costs for them.

 For Xiami, being acquired by Alibaba may be a good thing that they don’t need to worry about content cost any longer.
 Xiami’s seed funding, 5 million RMB, was from Shenzhen Capital Group in June 2008.
-It is rumored Shanda invested in it later.
+It is reported that Shanda has also invested in it.